2 euro coin: Potential designs

 Austria, Germany and Greece will also at some point need to update their designs to comply with guidelines stating they must include the issuing state's name or initial, and not repeat the denomination of the coin (Austria only).
-On the other hand, Slovenia, Greece, and Luxembourg have to comply with the star rule.
+On the other hand, Slovenia and Greece have to comply with the star rule.

 In addition, there are several EU states that have not yet adopted the euro, some of them have already agreed upon their coin designs however it is not known exactly when they will adopt the currency, and therefore these are not yet minted.
 See enlargement of the Eurozone for expected entry dates of these countries.

 Commemorative issues

 Each state, allowed to issue coins, may also mint two commemorative coins each year (until 2012, it was one a year).
 Only €2 coins may be used in this way (for them to be legal tender) and there is a limit on the number that can be issued.
 The coin must show the normal design criteria, such as the twelve stars, the year and the issuing country.
 In 2007, 2009, 2012, 2015 and 2022 every then-eurozone state issued a common coin (with only different languages and country names used) to commemorate events of Europe-wide importance.
 Eurozone-wide issues do not count as a state's two-a-year issue.